OneSignal Segment integration overview

 • The OneSignal Mobile SDK and/or Web SDK from which you want to send data.
 Email or SMS only integrations do not require the SDK.

-• The OneSignal Property: External User Id which maps to the Segment.com userId.
+• The OneSignal Property: External ID which maps to the Segment.com userId.

-Within OneSignal Dashboard, navigate to Settings > Integrations and click Active within Segment.com card.
+Within OneSignal Dashboard, navigate to Data > Integrations and click Active within Segment.com card.
 Then continue with the setup options.

-"Data In" to OneSignal allows you to send audiences to from your Segment.com account to OneSignal.
+“Data In” to OneSignal allows you to send OneSignal segments, tags, and custom events from your Segment.com account to OneSignal.
 Click Authenticate under the Data In section of the Segment.com setting page in the OneSignal Dashboard.

 Once you click Authenticate, a Segment.com webpage will open and you’ll be prompted to sign in to your Segment.com account.
 You’ll then be prompted to configure a new data destination from your Segment.com account.